Armenia and Azerbaijan clash as Iran works on peace plan

 Turkish President Recep Tayyip Erdogan reiterated that Turkey will stand with its ally Azerbaijan until it reaches “victory.”
 He also maintained that it was the international community’s silence in the face of what he called past Armenian aggression that encouraged it to attack Azerbaijani territory.

-“In truth, lending support to Azerbaijan’s struggle to liberate territories that have been occupied is the duty of every honorable nation.
-It is not possible for the world to reach lasting peace and calm without getting rid of bandit states and their bandit leaders,” Erdogan said in an address to the nation following a Cabinet meeting.

-On a trip to Ankara, NATO Secretary-General Jens Stoltenberg said the 30-country military alliance is “deeply concerned by the escalation of hostilities,” and urged Turkey to help end the fighting.
+After talks with Turkish Foreign Minister Mevlut Cavusoglu in Ankara, NATO Secretary-General Jens Stoltenberg told reporters that the military alliance is “deeply concerned by the escalation of hostilities,” and urged Turkey to “use its considerable influence to calm tensions.”

-“I expect Turkey to use its considerable influence to calm tensions,” Stoltenberg told reporters after talks with Turkish Foreign Minister Mevlut Cavusoglu, who reiterated calls for Armenia to withdraw from the region.

-“Everyone, and especially NATO, must make a call for Armenia to withdraw from these territories, in line with international laws, U.N.
-Security Council resolutions and Azerbaijan’s territorial and border integrity,” Cavusoglu said.
+Cavusoglu repeated calls for Armenia to withdraw from the region “in line with international laws, U.N.
+Security Council resolutions and Azerbaijan’s territorial and border integrity.”

 The Foreign Ministry of Iran, which has nearly 760 kilometers (470 miles) of border with Azerbaijan and a short border with Armenia, said it is working on a peace plan.